MetadataDeluxe/adobe_bridge_metadata_export-import/README.md

 # Metadata Export-Import

 This JavaScript plugin for Adobe Bridge 2015 and higher exports and imports XMP metadata embedded in media files using a tab-delimited text file.

-Media files and metadata are matched by file name.
+Media files and metadata are matched by file name and file path.

 In the script window, click the "?" button for instructions